In This Article

 Benefits of Magnesium for Skin

-- Calms sensitive skin and rosacea: Magnesium is also sufficient at soothing redness and inflammation.
-Those with reactive skin would greatly benefit by adding this mineral to their routine.
-"Topically, [magnesium is] used for the treatment of acne and acne rosacea as it helps with skin that is red, severely dry, and itchy," says Killian.
+- Calms sensitive skin and rosacea: Magnesium is also sufficient at soothing redness and inflammation—which is why it's often used for the treatment of acne and rosacea.

 - Improves the skin's overall appearance: Magnesium enhances the appearance of skin by regulating its sebum production.